South East Aylesbury Link Road (SEALR)

 This document is an updated SRO which was used at the SRO inquiry.

 This document is an updated SRO plan which was used at the SRO inquiry.

 This is the advertisement published by us for the SRO.
 This has been published in the London Gazette and the Bucks Herald.

-Part of the land to be acquired under the CPO includes a small area of open space currently adjacent to Patrick Way in the Stoke Grange estate of Aylesbury.
-We need to acquire this land in order to construct the new A413 Wendover Road roundabout.
+Part of the land to be acquired under the CPO includes a small area of open space currently adjacent to Patrick Way in the Wendover Park estate of Aylesbury.
+We need to acquire this land to construct the new A413 Wendover Road roundabout.

 The design and size of the roundabout are led by traffic modelling and, unfortunately, it cannot be made smaller.
 It is therefore unavoidable that we must acquire a small corner of the open space land to construct the project.

 There is a statutory requirement to replace the open space land taken for the scheme, which we will do.
-We must ensure that the replacement land, often called ‘exchange land’, is of equal or greater size, and is equally advantageous or more advantageous than the land that we will acquire for the project.
+We must ensure that the replacement land, often called ‘exchange land’, is of equal size, and is equally advantageous when compared to the land we will acquire for the project.

 The replacement, or exchange, land is situated immediately adjacent to the current open space to the west.
-We will use this land to create a significantly larger open space area for the Stoke Grange community.
+We will use this land to create a significantly larger open space area for the Wendover Park and Stoke Grange communities.

 We have applied to the Secretary of State for Housing, Communities and Local Government under section 19 of the Acquisition of Land Act 1981.
 This application can be viewed below.
-We have requested certification that the Secretary of State is satisfied that the proposed replacement land is not lesser in area, and is equally advantageous or better to the land required for the scheme.
+We have applied for a certification that the Secretary of State is satisfied that the proposed replacement land is of equal size and is equally advantageous when compared to the land required for the scheme.

 This shows the unaffected open space, the open space that will be taken by the scheme, and the land to be provided as replacement open space.